Imaginationland Episode II

 "Imaginationland Episode II" is the eleventh episode in the eleventh season of Comedy Central's animated television series South Park.
 It originally aired on October 24, 2007.
 The episode was rated TV-MA LV in the United States.
-It is the second episode in a three-part story arc that won the 2008 Emmy for Outstanding Animated Program for One Hour or More.
+It is the second episode in a three-part story arc that won the 2008 Emmy for Outstanding Animated Program (For Programming One Hour or More).
 The three episodes were later reissued together, along with previously unreleased footage, as the uncensored Imaginationland: The Movie.

 In the episode, Stan and Kyle are captured by the government, and are being held in the Pentagon until they tell them how they got into Imaginationland.
 Meanwhile, Cartman is on a deranged quest: Find Kyle and have him make good on their bet.

 Plot

 Butters awakens from his dream where he's home to see that he is still in Imaginationland.
 A variety of evil creatures burst through the destroyed wall and kill the terrorists who freed them before turning to attack the good creatures.
 The Mayor urges everyone to flee before he himself is impaled by a Xenomorph.
 Meanwhile, Cartman has a dream concerning his frustration with Kyle not sucking his testicles, per the conditions of a bet between them that Cartman won.

 Butters, the Lollipop King and Snarf from ThunderCats flee through the forest and observe the evil characters torturing and mutilating Strawberry Shortcake.
 As they discuss her fate, the Woodland Christmas Critters from Cartman's Christmas story appear, suggesting worse forms of torment.
 They propose forcing her to eat her gouged-out eye, and then giving her AIDS by having someone infected with the disease urinate in her eye socket, before raping and killing her, to the other evil characters' shock.
 Not knowing of anyone so infected among their number, they set off to find someone with AIDS in the forest.